 How Often to Water Zebra Succulents in Winter

-The zebra succulents demand for water can vary according to the time of year.
+As we discussed, the zebra succulent’s demand for water can vary according to the time of year.

-In Winter zebra succulents require watering less often then Spring or Fall (which are the more active growing seasons).
+In Winter, zebra succulents require watering less often than in Spring or Fall (which are the more active growing seasons).

-However zebra plants are most commonly grown indoors which means they could be located near to a source of heat in Winter which can dry out the soil much quicker.
+For our indoor zebra plants, we need to think about whether our plants are located near a source of heat in Winter, which can dry out the soil much quicker and turn the tips brown.

-Typically watering once every 3 weeks in Winter is sufficient but this can vary so I recommend checking how quickly your potting soil dries out and adjust the frequency of watering so that the soil around the roots can dry out to avoid root rot but also watering enough to avoid drought stress.
+Typically, I find watering once every 3 weeks in Winter is sufficient but this can vary so I recommend checking how quickly your potting soil dries out and adjusting the frequency of watering so that the soil around the roots can dry out to avoid root rot but also watering enough to avoid drought stress.

 How Often to Water Zebra Succulents in Summer